dmccreary/clocks-and-watches/docs/kits/neopixel/fibonacci-clock/index.md

 ## Some Limitations

 - Hours are displayed in 12-hour format (1-12)
 - Minutes are displayed in 5-minute increments (0, 5, 10, 15, etc.).
-We actually round the actual minute to the closest value so the number you calculate is within 2.5 minutes of the actual time.
 - The clock can only display certain minute values due to the limited combinations possible with the five Fibonacci squares.
+We actually round the actual minute to the closest 5-minute value so the number see on the display is always within 2.5 minutes of the actual time.
+For most particle household clocks this a good compromise.

 This clever design creates a visually interesting timepiece that requires a bit of mental arithmetic to read, making it both decorative and intellectually engaging.